mit-pdos/daisy-nfsd/README.md

 You might need to start the rpcbind service with `systemctl start rpcbind`.
-It seems to help if you also run `systemctl start rpc-statd` (it should be auto-launched when eeded, though).
+It seems to help if you also run `systemctl start rpc-statd` (it should be auto-launched when needed, though).
 The `rpcinfo -p` command is useful for verifying that an `portmapper` service is running on port 111.

-Now run `go run ./cmd/dafny-nfsd` to start the server and `sudo mount localhost:/ /mnt/x` to mount it using the Linux NFS client.
+Now run `go run ./cmd/dafny-nfsd` to start the server (with an in-memory disk) and `sudo mount localhost:/ /mnt/nfs` to mount it using the Linux NFS client.

+### macOS

 On macOS you already have `rpcbind` and the NFS client utilities, but you'll need to start a couple services with: